-the catchment, and for bullhead which are widespread throughout the river system.
-The State of Natural Resources Report (SoNaRR) for Wales published by Natural Resources Wales71 highlights that as at 2013, the condition of SAC and SPA species features on sites in Wales remained mostly unfavourable (55%), with the exception of birds and mammals of which 86% and 68% were in favourable condition, respectively.
+important for its population of otters, which live and breed in the river and tributaries throughout the catchment, and for bullhead which are widespread throughout the river system.
+The State of Natural Resources Report (SoNaRR) for Wales published by Natural Resources Wales74 highlights that as at 2013, the condition of SAC and SPA species features on sites in Wales remained mostly unfavourable (55%), with the exception of birds and mammals of which 86% and 68% were in favourable condition, respectively.

-There has been a dramatic increase in the number of non-native species arriving in Britain over recent decades, as well as in the numbers of invasive species being established72.
+There has been a dramatic increase in the number of non-native species arriving in Britain over recent decades, as well as in the numbers of invasive species being established75.
 There are approximately 2,000 non-native species establish in Britain, with the majority in the terrestrial environment and smaller numbers in marine and freshwater environments.
 Non-native species cause significant adverse impacts, including out-competing native species and spreading disease.
-The UK Government 2015 strategy on invasive non-native species73 builds on previous strategies to provide a framework for coordination action to prevent spread and work to eradicate species across the UK.
+The UK Government 2015 strategy on invasive non-native species76 builds on previous strategies to provide a framework for coordination action to prevent spread and work to eradicate species across the UK.